SouthGreenPlatform/trainings/_pages/annotation/MAKER/StructuralAnnotation_mtp.md

 => You could sym-link the maker.gff file to another folder called e.g. maker\_results, so everything is in the same place in the end.
 Just make sure to call the link something other than maker.gff (e.g maker_evidence.gff), since any maker output will be called like that.

+{% highlight bash %}
+cd ~/annotation/structural_annotation_maker
+mkdir maker_results
+cd maker_results
+ln -s ../maker_output_processed_evidence/gff_by_type/maker.gff maker_evidence.gff
+{% endhighlight %}

 ## Inspect the gene models

 To get some statistics of your annotation you could launch :
 {% highlight bash %}
-gff3_sp_statistics.pl --gff maker_output_processed_abinitio/gff_by_type/maker.gff
+gff3_sp_statistics.pl --gff maker_evidence.gff
 {% endhighlight %}

 We could now also visualise the annotation in a genome browser (IGV).

-Part 4 - Create an abinitio evidence-driven annotation with MAKER
+Part 4 - Create an abinitio evidence-driven annotation with MAKER (on the appliance)
 ---------------------------------------

 The recommended way of running Maker is in combination with one or more ab-initio profile models.
 Maker natively supports input from several tools, including augustus, snap and genemark.
 The choice of tool depends a bit on the organism that you are annotating - for example, GeneMark-ES is mostly recommended for fungi, whereas augustus and snap have a more general use.